 The Police are responsible for dealing with dangerous dogs.
 Please telephone them on 101.

-From 1 February 2024 it will be a criminal offence to own an XL Bully in England and Wales unless you have a Certificate of Exemption for your dog.
-Find out more about preparing for the ban on XL Bully dogs on the Government website.
+XL Bully dogs are banned in England and Wales.
+It is a criminal offence to own an XL Bully unless you have a Certificate of Exemption for your dog.
+Find out more about the ban on XL Bully dogs.

-For further information on dangerous dogs, and controlling your dog, please visit the Government website.
+For more information on dangerous dogs, and controlling your dog, please visit the Government website.